ajbsarmi/K_Means_Clustering_GG/README.md

 - **`K_Means_Clustering.ipynb`**: The main Python notebook that implements the clustering pipeline using PySpark.
 - **`seeds_dataset.csv`**: The dataset file containing measurements of wheat kernels.
-- **`image.png`**: (Optional) An image of the mind map illustrating the clustering process.
+- **`Clustering_Process.drawio`**: An image of the mind map illustrating the clustering process.

 ## Clustering Steps

+Below is a detailed explanation of each step in the clustering process:

+### 1. Data Ingestion
+- **Read Data:** Load your CSV (or other data sources) into a Spark DataFrame.
+- **Schema Verification:** Ensure the schema (column names and types) is correctly inferred.

+### 2. Exploratory Data Analysis (EDA)
+- **Data Inspection:** Use commands like `show()`, `describe()`, or `summary()` in Spark to view the data.
+- **Data Quality Checks:** Identify outliers, missing values, or abnormal distributions that could affect clustering.

+### 3. Data Preprocessing
+- **Missing Value Handling:** Address missing values by dropping or imputing them.
+- **Feature Engineering:** Apply any domain-specific transformations (e.g., log transformations for skewed data).

+### 4. Feature Selection
+- **Column Relevance:** Decide which columns are most relevant for clustering.
+- **Column Removal:** Exclude columns that are unnecessary or could distort the clustering outcome.

+### 5. Vectorization
+- **Feature Combination:** Use `VectorAssembler` to combine individual features into a single vector column required by Spark ML.
+  - Example: `VectorAssembler(inputCols=[...], outputCol="features")`

+### 6. Feature Scaling
+- **Normalization:** Scale the feature vectors to manage different scales across features.
+- **Scaling Tool:** Use `StandardScaler` (or an alternative) to standardize the data.
+  - Example: `StandardScaler(inputCol="features", outputCol="scaledFeatures")`

+### 7. Model Selection / Hyperparameter Tuning
+- **Choosing k:** Iterate over different values of k using evaluation metrics like the Silhouette Score or Elbow Method.
+- **Metric Evaluation:** Select the optimal k value based on the best evaluation metric score.

+### 8. Train K-Means Model
+- **Model Instantiation:** Create a K-Means model using the chosen number of clusters and the scaled features.
+  - Example: `KMeans(featuresCol='scaledFeatures', k=chosen_k)`
+- **Model Fitting:** Fit the model on the training (or full) dataset.

+### 9. Generate Predictions
+- **Cluster Assignment:** Transform the dataset with the trained model to obtain cluster assignments.
+- **Prediction Column:** A new column (typically called "prediction") is created to store the cluster index for each data point.

+### 10. Evaluation & Visualization
+- **Quality Assessment:** Evaluate the quality of clusters using metrics like the Silhouette Score.
+- **Visualization (Optional):** Use dimensionality reduction techniques (e.g., PCA) to visualize clusters in 2D or 3D.
+- **Interpretation:** Analyze cluster centers to gain insights into the characteristics of each cluster.

+### 11. Deployment / Next Steps
+- **Model Persistence:** Save and load the trained model for production use if necessary.
+- **Result Communication:** Share findings through reports, dashboards, or notebooks.
+- **Continuous Improvement:** Optionally re-run or fine-tune the pipeline based on new data or additional analysis.

 ## How to Run

 1. **Prerequisites:**
-   - Apache Spark (with PySpark installed)
+   - Apache Spark with PySpark installed
    - Python 3.x
    - Required libraries: `pyspark`, `matplotlib`

 2. **Setup:**
-   - Place `seeds_dataset.csv` in the `Data/` directory as referenced in the code.
+   - Place `seeds_dataset.csv` in the appropriate directory (as referenced in the code).
-   - Ensure all dependencies are installed.
+   - Install all necessary dependencies.

 3. **Execution:**
-   - Run the clustering script using the following command:
+   - Run the clustering script using:
      ```bash
      spark-submit K_Means_Clustering.py
      ```
-   - The script will load the data, process it, and print the cluster centers.
-It will also display a plot of the silhouette scores to help you determine the optimal number of clusters.
+   - The script will load and process the data, train the K-Means model, display the cluster centers, and plot silhouette scores for model evaluation.

 ## Contributing